asen/smg/docs/admin/index.md

 - **interval**: - (default - _60_ seconds) - every rrd object has a an
 interval associated with it - determining how often the data will be retrieved from the monitored service and updated in the RRD file.

+- **dataDelay** - (default - _0_ seconds) - sometimes services report
+their data with certain delay (e.g. a CDN API may report the traffic used with 15 min delay).
+Set that value to the number of seconds data is delayed with and on update SMG will subtract that many seconds from the fetch/update timestamp.

 - **title**: - free form text description of the object.
 If not specified, the object id will be used as a title.